 Contact email: Professor Alice Lam

-The Knowledge and Organisational Learning (KOL) group brings together staff and doctoral students at the School of Management who share a common interest in understanding how organisations learn, create and utilize knowledge, and respond to the challenges of new technology and globalisation.
+The Knowledge and Organisational Learning (KOL) group brings together staff and doctoral students at the School of Management who share a common interest in understanding how organisations learn, create and use knowledge, and respond to the challenges of new technology and globalisation.
 Our research adopts a cross-disciplinary approach, drawing on the expertise of colleagues from organisation studies and human resource management, technology and information management, innovation studies, and strategic management and international business.
 The group provides an intellectual space in which staff, students and visiting researchers can work together in a supportive environment.
 It acts as a link between various collaborative projects and the focus for external engagement with a wide range of academic and non-academic stakeholders.

 Current research is organised around the following four themes: